 Every day, we scroll social networks for fun without realizing how much informational overload to which we’re exposed.
 Due to this overload, it’s harder to concentrate on work later.
 Discipline should come in all spheres of life:

-- and online.
+- And online.

 Use handy apps that calculate and limit your time spent surfing social networks daily.

-9. Disciplined me time
+9. Disciplined Me Time

 You cannot limit your me time because on different days you need different amounts of time for it.
 This will cause lower self-esteem and consequently will affect your creative work.
 Make sure that you take as much time to recharge as you need.

 As soon as you come to realize that rules are your ally, you will be able to use them for your benefit.
 Don’t be afraid of them, and don’t be scared to break them.
-Creative process may be messy, but a smart extent of rules will not hurt.
+The creative process may be messy, but a smart extent of rules will not hurt.
 Picasso would never be able to discover cubism if he didn’t break the rules of realism which was predominant in his era.